hashratez/US-Digital-Dollar/README.md

-# usdd
+# USDigitalDollar ERC20 Token
-USDigitalDollar ERC20 Token
+# Asset Symbol: usdd

-Just a simple ERC20 Token with 330,000,000 Issued one for each American.
+Just a simple ERC20 Token with 330,000,000 issued--one for each American.

 Ethereum Contract
 ```